gauravmeee/My_md_Notes/Devlopment/ReactJs_Dev/Tutorial_React (Harry) ✅.md

 1. **React Setup (`index.js`)**:
     - Imports React and ReactDOM libraries.
     - Imports your main `App` component.
-    - Uses `ReactDOM.render` to render the `App` component into the `root` element specified in `index.html`.
+    - Uses `ReactDOM.render` ⭐ to render the `App` component into the `root` element specified in `index.html`.
-    - `React.StrictMode` is used to wrap the `App` component, enabling additional checks during development.
+    - `React.StrictMode`  is a development tool that helps identify potential problems in an application.
+It doesn't render anything visible in the UI and has no effect in production builds.
+Its purpose is to improve the quality of your code by enabling extra checks and warnings during development.

 1. **Rendering and Result**:
     - React takes over the `root` element and renders the content produced by the `App` component inside it.